Syngenta's $10 bln Shanghai IPO to fund growth and acquisitions - Up News Info

 Syngenta reported first-quarter sales of $7.1 billion, 20% higher year-on-year, with earnings before interest, tax, depreciation and amortization rising 19% to $1.5 billion.

-Net profit rose 72% in the first quarter, the prospectus said. ($1 = 6.4705 Chinese yuan renminbi) (Reporting by John Revill in Zurich, Meg Shen in Hong Kong and Dominque Patton in Beijing; Editing by David Clarke)
+Net profit rose 72% in the first quarter, the prospectus said. ($1 = 6.4705 Chinese yuan renminbi) (Reporting by John Revill in Zurich, Meg Shen in Hong Kong, Yimin Shen in Shanghai, Colin Qian, Dominque Patton and Shivani Singh in Beijing; Editing by David Clarke and William Mallard)

 Advertisement